The Healthiest Red Wines In The World

 The Magic Of Madiran Wine

 Have you ever heard of ‘The French Paradox’?
 It’s a well-researched phenomenon that refers to people who live in South West France who consume a diet high in saturated fats, yet have statistically fewer cases of death from coronary heart disease.
 Studies show that this phenomenon may be due to the cardioprotective benefits of the local red wine, Madiran.
-France surpasses many countries in average life expectancy partly due to the common practice of drinking rustic red wine with meals.
-It has been documented that the French consume 2–3 glasses daily, with the traditionally made wine reducing the unhealthy effects of high cholesterol foods common in their diet, including bread, cheese and rich desserts.
+France surpasses many countries in average life expectancy.
+They live longer partly due to the common practice of drinking rustic red wine with meals.
+It has been documented that the French consume 2–3 glasses daily.
+The traditionally made wine reduces the unhealthy effects of high cholesterol foods common in their diet, including bread, cheese and rich desserts.

 In addition to Camy and Arbison, we have added an additional wine to our portfolio from Sardinia, where too, the wines have very high procyanidin levels and are commended in The Wine Diet.
 Experts believe these unique health-maintaining properties are as a result of the terroir, the grape properties and the winemaking methods.

 Sardinia was always known as one of Italy’s best-kept secrets for an island of relaxed, sun-soaked life, but it was the profile of its local inhabitants that caught the scientific eye; an unusually high percentage live to well over 100 (“centenarians”).
 You can probably guess, it’s got something to do with their wine…

 Sardinian Wine That Won’t Leave You Feeling Blue